 The parties agree to enter into collective negotiation over a successor contract in accordance with Title 34:13A-1 through 13A-13, in a good faith effort to reach agreement on matters concerning the terms and conditions of employees' employment.

 Any contract so negotiated shall apply to all employees, be reduced to writing, and be submitted to the Association and Board for a ratification vote.
 Upon adoption, the contract shall be signed.

 This contract shall not be modified in whole or in part by the parties except by an instrument in writing duly executed by both parties.

-1. A "Grievance" shall mean a complaint by an administrator or the Association based upon the interpretation, application, or violation of this agreement, policies, or administrative decisions affecting the terms and conditions of employment of an administrator or a group of administrators.
+1. A "Grievance" shall mean a complaint by a teacher or the Association based upon the interpretation, application, or violation of this agreement, policies, or administrative decisions affecting the terms and conditions of employment of a teacher or a group of teachers.

 3. A "party to the grievance" is the person or persons making the complaint and any person who might be required to take action or against whom action might be taken in order to resolve the complaint.